 Jessica's released five albums, all recorded wherever her studio happens to be - on terra firma or on wheels... with Christian at the controls.
 The latest is Change The Record, available on Bandcamp now.
 They have been released on their own label, Space Records.

 Jessica often collaborates with her mother, Mary, running the label Mary Hopkin Music.
-They wrote "The Less Said The Better" together on Jessica's new album, and wrote and sang a duet together, 'Here it All Comes Again', on Jessica's first album.
+They wrote 'The Less Said The Better' together on Forthright, and wrote and sang a duet together, 'Here it All Comes Again', on Jessica's first album I Am Not.
 Jessica sang backing vocals on Mary and Morgan's album You Look Familiar, among others.
 She has toured with Brian Willoughby and Cathryn Craig, completing the band for Very Hopkin: An Evening Without Mary Hopkin.
 She also sang 'Those Were The Days' at Wales at No.1 at the Wales Millennium Centre in Cardiff, sharing a stage with the likes of Shakin' Stevens, Richie Valence, James Dean Bradfield and Amy Wadge.
 Jessica also represented both parents at Ralph McTell's 75th birthday concert at The Royal Festival Hall in 2019.
 Both parents have a history of working with Ralph, from his fourth album to his most recent, on which Jessica also sang.

-Jessica has sung 'Those Were The Days' to Baron Cobbald, founder of Knebworth Rock Festival, on his 80th birthday, and shared a stage as Polly Garter with Sir Ian McKellen for the Dylathon, directed by Michael Bogdanov.
+Jessica has sung 'Those Were The Days' to Baron Cobbold, founder of Knebworth Rock Festival, on his 80th birthday, and shared a stage as Polly Garter with Sir Ian McKellen for the Dylathon, directed by Michael Bogdanov.
 She also contributed two guest vocals on Decades, an album by David Palfreyman and Nicholas Pegg and featuring, among others, David Warner and Sarah Jane Morris.